hendri2808/testbdkrakenteam/README.md

 ### **Conclusion**
 This project demonstrates the ability to integrate blockchain functionality into a complete DApp solution.
 Key features include smart contract development, wallet integration, token transfer functionality, and fiat conversion.
 While the absence of Sepolia faucet tokens limited testnet deployment, Hardhat Forking enabled a realistic testing environment.
-The project is fully functional and meets the requirements outlined in the test case.
-It is hosted on Netlify for easy access: [Kraken Team Demo](https://demokrakenteam.netlify.app/)
-For any questions or feedback, please feel free to reach out.

 ---